awsdocs/aws-app-mesh-user-guide/doc_source/envoy.md

 Valid values: `trace`, `debug`, `info`, `warning`, `error`, `critical`, `off`
 Default: `info`

-### Envoy Tracing Variables<a name="envoy-tracing-variables"></a>
+### AWS X\-Ray Variables<a name="envoy-xray-config"></a>

-You can use AWS X\-Ray, Datadog, or your own tracing configuration\.
-AWS X\-Ray Variables

 The following environment variables help you to configure App Mesh with AWS X\-Ray\.
 For more information, see the [AWS X\-Ray Developer Guide](https://docs.aws.amazon.com/xray/latest/devguide/)\.

 `ENABLE_ENVOY_XRAY_TRACING`
 Enables X\-Ray tracing using `127.0.0.1:2000` as the default daemon endpoint\.
-Default value: `0`

 `XRAY_DAEMON_PORT`
 Specify a port value to override the default X\-Ray daemon port\.
-Default value: `2000`Datadog Tracer Variables

-The following environment variables help you to configure App Mesh with the DataDog agent tracer\.
-For more information, see [Enable trace collection in Datadog](https://docs.datadoghq.com/tracing/send_traces)\.

-`ENABLE_ENVOY_DATADOG_TRACING```
-Enables Datadog trace collection\.
-Default value: `0`

-`DATADOG_TRACER_PORT`
-Specify a port value to override the default Datadog agent port\.
-Default value: `8126`

-**`ENVOY_TRACING_CFG_FILE`**
-Specify a file path in the Envoy container file system to set your own Envoy tracing configuration\.
-For more information, see [config\.trace\.v2\.Tracing](https://www.envoyproxy.io/docs/envoy/latest/api-v2/config/trace/v2/trace.proto) in the Envoy documentation\.

 ### DogStatsD Variables<a name="envoy-dogstatsd-config"></a>